 Peppered with wealthy people, pricey real estate, and expat community, Sintra is synonymous to splendour.
-It is home to three palaces and a castle and one of the most expensive municipalities in the Iberian Peninsula.
+It is home to three palaces and a castle and one of the most expensive municipalities in the Iberian Peninsula at that.
 The affluent district is also a UNESCO World Heritage site, and need I say a popular tourist destination.

 Pena National Palace (Pena Palàis)